stripe/rainier/README.md

 # rainier

-Rainier provides an idiomatic functional Scala API for bayesian inference via Markov Chain Monte Carlo.
+Rainier provides an idiomatic, high-performance functional Scala API for bayesian inference via Markov Chain Monte Carlo.

 Rainier allows you to describe a complex prior distribution by composing primitive distributions using familiar combinators like `map`, `flatMap`, and `zip`; condition that prior on your observed data; and, after an inference step, sample from the resulting posterior distribution.

+Underlying this is a static scalar compute graph with auto-differentiation and very fast CPU-based execution.

-It is implemented in pure Scala, with minimal external dependencies, and no JNI libs or reliance on GPUs, and as such is convenient to deploy to Spark or Hadoop clusters.
+It is implemented in pure Scala, with minimal external dependencies and no JNI libs, and as such is convenient to deploy, including to Spark or Hadoop clusters.

-Rainier currently provides two samplers: `affine-invariant MCMC`, an ensemble method popularized by the [Emcee](https://github.com/dfm/emcee) package in Python, and `Hamiltonian Monte Carlo` (along with its `NUTS` variant), a gradient-based method used in [Stan](http://mc-stan.org/) and [PyMC3](https://github.com/pymc-devs/pymc3).
+Rainier currently provides two samplers: `affine-invariant MCMC`, an ensemble method popularized by the [Emcee](https://github.com/dfm/emcee) package in Python, and `Hamiltonian Monte Carlo`, a gradient-based method used in [Stan](http://mc-stan.org/) and [PyMC3](https://github.com/pymc-devs/pymc3).

+Depending on your background, you might think of Rainier as aspiring to be either "Stan, but on the JVM", or "TensorFlow, but for small data".

+## Performance and Scale

+Rainier requires that all of the observations or training data for a given model fit comfortably into RAM on a single machine.
+It does not make use of GPUs or of SIMD instructions.

+Within those constraints, however, it is extremely fast.
+Rainier takes advantage of knowing all of your data ahead of time by aggressively precomputing as much as it can, which is a significant practical benefit relative to systems like Stan that compile a data-agnostic model.
+It produces optimized, unboxed, JIT-friendly JVM bytecode for all numerical calculations.
+This compilation happens in-process and is fast enough for interactive use at a REPL.

+Benchmarking is hard, and we wouldn't claim to have publishable results here, but as a rule of thumb you should expect a 10x speedup on Rainier relative to the equivalent Stan model.

 ## Documentation